 As you are designing your new luxury home in Houston, you may want to consider maximizing the flow of natural light in key areas.
 The question is, what is the most effective way to do so while sticking to your budget and cultivating your overall design aesthetic?
 Read further for some great tips!

-1. Use Glass and Reflective Tiles
+1. Glass and Ceramic Tiles

-2. Strategically Placed Mirrors
+2. Well-Placed Mirrors

 4. Gloss it Up

-5. Add a Skylight
+5. Add a Skylight(or Several)

 6. Avoid Solid Exterior Doors

-Creating Your New Luxury Home in Houston
+Designing Your Light-Filled Luxury Home in Houston